What Is Tadalafil?

 Key Takeaways

-- Tadalafil is a medication used primarily for erectile dysfunction and benign prostatic hyperplasia.
+- Tadalafil is used primarily to treat erectile dysfunction (ED) and benign prostatic hyperplasia (BPH) in men.

-- The effects of tadalafil can last up to 36 hours, earning it the nickname "the weekend pill".
+- Effects can last up to 36 hours, which is significantly longer than other ED medications, giving tadalafil the nickname "the weekend pill."

-- Tadalafil can be taken as needed or as a low-dose, daily regimen for continuous benefit.
+- Tadalafil can be taken as needed or as a daily low-dose regimen, depending on individual preferences and medical guidance.

-- Tadalafil is also FDA-approved for alleviating symptoms of BPH (such as frequent urination).
+- Tadalafil is also FDA-approved for BPH, reducing urinary symptoms related to prostate enlargement.

-- It should not be combined with nitrates or certain heart medications due to risk of dangerous drops in blood pressure.
+- Do not combine tadalafil with nitrates or certain heart medications as this can cause dangerous drops in blood pressure.

 Table of Contents